Albuquerque's Glass Garden in the Rio Grande Bosque

 Part of a 1934 USGS topographic map, showing what is now Tingley Beach.

 Now for a more boring version of the story.
 A City of Albuquerque web page lists the Glass Garden as the Closed Old River Landfill and dates it from the 1920s to the 1940s.
 Moreover, a city map of former landfills doesn't show any dumping at Tingley Beach.
 Also, the map segment shown above—surveyed and published in 1934—shows a "Conservancy Beach" in place, three years before Route 66 was realigned.
 (The name no doubt refers to the Middle Rio Grande Conservancy District, which built the levees that bracket Tingley Beach.)
-So maybe the Glass Garden was just one of many old garbage dumps in the area, with no special connection to Route 66, Tingley Beach, Clyde Tingley, and New Mexico politics.
-I'll keep poking at the story, and will post any new information I come up with.
+So most likely the Glass Garden was just one of many old garbage dumps in the area, with no special connection to Route 66, Tingley Beach, Clyde Tingley, and New Mexico politics.

 The city web pages I just cited do include a comforting bit of information: monitoring wells at the Glass Garden showed no evidence of groundwater contamination.